 Social and Solidarity Economy initiatives are present in all sectors of economic activity, from energy to culture and food.

 Barcelona City Council is fostering the establishment of economic structures in the city that are more social and supportive, by consolidating and nurturing the already thriving network of cooperative, social and solidarity economy organisations in the city and promoting new initiatives.
-This work is being developed by the Deputy Mayor's Office, through the Commission for Social Economy, Local Development and Consumer Affairs, which also promotes the development of responsible consumerism.
+This work is being developed by the Deputy Mayor's Office, through the Commission for Social Economy, Local Development and Food Policy, which also promotes the development of responsible consumerism.